 Getting a dog can be a small expense that is very effective in deterring criminals.
 The mere barking of a dog is enough of a presence to scare away predators.
 If you are against the idea of getting a dog, for whatever reason, then at least put up a sign that indicates that a dog is present.

-While any dog that will bark at strangers is a significant warning to intruders, it is best to get a strong, loyal dog like a rotweiler to guard your home.
-The truth is that, many times, a burglar would rather flee than to have to deal with a small, aggressive dog.
+While any dog that will bark at strangers is a significant warning to intruders, it is best to get a strong, loyal dog like a rottweiler to guard your home.
+The truth is that many times, a burglar would rather flee than have to deal with a small, aggressive dog.

 3. Strong House Numbers

-You should keep your windows limited to opening six inches or less, so that no intruders may gain access by them.
-You should use windows that are less apt to break, and you should make sure that they do not easily slide out of the window frame.
+You should keep your windows limited to opening six inches or less.
+This way, no intruders may gain access through them.
+You should also use windows that are less apt to break, and you should make sure that they do not easily slide out of the window frame.
 You can do this by screwing in the windows to the frames tightly.
-Also, windows with a small jam device can be installed, so that you can leave the windows open without them being able to be opened any more.
+Also, windows with a small jam device can be installed, so that you can leave the windows open without them being able to be opened anymore.